Marc Warren (golfer)

 Marc Warren (born 1 April 1981) is a Scottish professional golfer who plays on the European Tour.
 He has won three European Tour victories in his career and finished 26th in the 2014 Race to Dubai, his strongest professional year.
 After a professional surge early in career, he endured a pair of challenging tournament losses in 2012 and 2013 before his strong 2014 showing.

-Amateur career
+Early life and amateur career

 Warren was born in Rutherglen, South Lanarkshire and grew up supporting Rangers.
 As an amateur he was a member of East Kilbride Golf Club, and he was awarded honorary life membership of the club in February 2002.
 He represented Great Britain & Ireland at the 2001 Walker Cup, where he holed the winning putt.
-He turned professional in 2002.